logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 ### Dropping input features

-The `drop` parameter of the `@udf` decorator is used to drop specific features after transformation.
-If any argument of the transformation function is passed to the `drop` parameter, then the feature mapped to the argument is dropped after the transformation functions are applied.
-In the example below, the features mapped to the arguments `feature1` and `feature2` are dropped after the application of all transformation functions.
+The `drop` parameter of the `@udf` decorator is used to drop specific columns in the input DataFrame after transformation.
+If any argument of the transformation function is passed to the `drop` parameter, then the column mapped to the argument is dropped after the transformation functions are applied.
+In the example below, the columns mapped to the arguments `feature1` and `feature2` are dropped after the application of all transformation functions.

 === "Python"